 His business managers tell the Los Angeles Times that Needham died Friday in Los Angeles.

-A former paratrooper, Needham appeared in thousands of TV episodes and hundreds of movies, performing and designing stunts and new equipment to execute them.
+A former paratrooper, Needham appeared in thousands of TV episodes and hundreds of movies, performing and designing stunts.

 Needham jumped from planes, was dragged by horses and wrecked cars — breaking 56 bones in the process.

-His best-known directing efforts involved 1970s Burt Reynolds action comedies, including “Smokey,” ″Cannonball Run” and “Stroker Ace.”
-He also directed Arnold Schwarzenegger in “The Villain.
+His best-known directing efforts involved 1970s Burt Reynolds action comedies.
+He also directed Arnold Schwarzenegger in “The Villain.”

-In a Twitter posting, Schwarzenegger calls Needham an icon.
+In a Twitter posting, Schwarzenegger called Needham an icon.